• Skip to primary navigation

 You can't go too far wrong by not soaking the potatoes.
 But if you're in the pursuit of crispy wedge perfection, I'd encourage you to give it a go.

-Cajun seasoning is a spice mix that owes its name to the Cajun cuisine of Louisiana in southern USA.
-There are many twists on the spice blend, but it typically includes cayenne pepper, black pepper, paprika, garlic powder, oregano, and salt.
+The Cajun seasoning used here is a spice mix originating in the southern US state of Louisiana.
+It typically includes cayenne pepper, black pepper, paprika, garlic powder, oregano, and salt.

 How to make Cajun-spiced crispy baked potato wedges